Jeffrey C. Sanders

 Academic & Professional Interests

-Sanders's book Seattle and the Roots of Urban Sustainability: Inventing Ecotopia, was published in August of 2010 as part of the History of the Urban Environment series with University of Pittsburgh Press.
-Other recent publications include "Animal Trouble and Urban Anxiety: Human-Animal Interaction in Post-Earth Day Seattle," Environmental History (April 2011); "Building an ‘Urban Homestead': Survival, Self-Sufficiency, and Nature in Seattle, 1970-1980" in Green Openings: Urban Landscapes in Twentieth Century History (University of Virginia Press, fall 2011), published in conjunction with the German Historical Institute; "Madonna on the Road," in City Dreams, Country Schemes (Reno: University of Nevada Press, fall 2011) ; and "The Battle for Fort Lawton: Competing Environmental Claims in Postwar Seattle," Pacific Historical Review (May 2008).
-His dissertation won the Institute for Pacific Northwest History Dissertation Prize in 2006.
-Sanders has been featured on KUOW in Seattle and in the Seattle Times.
+Sanders's recent publications include, Seattle and the Roots of Urban Sustainability: Inventing Ecotopia (August, 2010), published as part of the History of the Urban Environment series with University of Pittsburgh Press; "Animal Trouble and Urban Anxiety: Human-Animal Interaction in Post-Earth Day Seattle," Environmental History (April 2011); "Building an ‘Urban Homestead': Survival, Self-Sufficiency, and Nature in Seattle, 1970-1980" in Green Openings: Urban Landscapes in Twentieth Century History (University of Virginia Press, 2011), published in conjunction with the German Historical Institute; "Madonna on the Road," in City Dreams, Country Schemes (Reno: University of Nevada Press, 2011) ; and "The Battle for Fort Lawton: Competing Environmental Claims in Postwar Seattle," Pacific Historical Review (May 2008).